kinseyreeves/Deep-RL-Baselines/README.md

 Thesis project, implementing vairous gyms to test various Deep RL algorithms against as baselines.
 Each environment is able to scale in complexity of either total state space size or the inherent difficulty of the problem.
+To read more, read the associated thesis which uses Rllibs library within these environments:

 Any questions email me: